You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Let's start at the top and work down the list of the different types of fountain pens.

 What Is A Cartridge Fountain Pen?

-A cartridge fountain pen is a fountain pen that uses a prefilled plastic ink cartridge to hold the ink.
+This type of pen uses a prefilled plastic ink cartridge to hold the ink.

-What this means for users is that in order to fill a pen with ink, a cartridge must be installed.
-When the pen runs out of ink, the cartridge is discarded and a new cartridge is inserted.
+For users, this means they must install a cartridge to fill a pen with ink.
+When the pen runs out of ink, they discard the cartridge and insert a new one.

-Different fountain pen brands require different, specific ink cartridges.
+Different brands require different, specific ink cartridges.
 Some brands have proprietary ink cartridge sizes, while others use the standard international ink cartridge sizing.